Photodynamic Therapy (cont.)

 What are alternatives for photodynamic therapy?

-It is important to understand that as with any medical treatment, there are alternative treatments and options to PDT.
+It is important to understand that as with any medical treatment, there are alternative treatments to PDT.
 You may want to discuss alternative treatment options with your doctor at your consultation appointment.

-In acne, there are many alternatives to PDT, including oral Accutane (isotretinoin), oral antibiotics, topical washes, acne facials, and many acne creams.
+In acne, there are many alternatives to PDT, including oral isotretinoin (Accutane), oral antibiotics, topical washes, acne facials, and many acne creams.

 Learn more about: Accutane